chochain/nanoFORTH/docs/n4_2_how.md

 * Interactive tutorial for FORTH primer.
 It teaches you how FORTH fundamentally works such as the numbers, the stack, and the dictionary.
 > <a href="https://skilldrick.github.io/easyforth/#introduction" target="_blank">Easy Forth Tutorial by Nick Morgan</a>

-You can skip to Installation Section and start getting your hands dirty.
-Jump right ahead to next section.
+You can skip to next section and start getting your hands dirty right away.
 However, if you prefer gethering all the sticks before starting a fire or enjoy imensing yourself in the philosophical wonder of FORTH, excellent online e-books are here free for you.
 * Timeless classic for the history, paths, and thoughts behind FORTH language.
 > <a href="http://home.iae.nl/users/mhx/sf.html" target="_blank">Starting Forth by Leo Brodie</a><br/>
 > <a href="http://thinking-forth.sourceforge.net" target="_blank">Thinking Forth by Leo Brodie</a>